benGitts/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit lists the content of a directory.
-2-bring_me_home change directory to home directory 3-listfiles Display current directory contents in a long format
+2-bring_me_home change directory to home directory 3-listfiles Display current directory contents in a long format 4-listmorefiles Display current directory contents, including hidden files (starting with .).
+Use the long format.